Board

 Photo of Janice Falsone.
 She has light hair brushed to one side, her head is tilted and she is smiling at the camera.
 She is wearing a white shirt.

-Janice Falsone is the Director at Canberra Contemporary Art Space and brings to the role a deep passion for contemporary visual art along with extensive experience managing arts organisations.
-Janice is a values driven and entrepreneurial leader who has served in a range of curatorial and arts management roles in Kamberri/Canberra and Meanjin/Brisbane, including at PhotoAccess (Director, Manuka Arts Centre Manger), ANCA (Gallery Manager), M16 Artspace, and advocacy organisation Queensland Artworkers Alliance.
-Janice also has experience and best practice understanding of private sector support for the arts, having worked at the Australia Business Arts Foundation (Creative Partnerships Australia), and as National Partnerships Officer at the Australian Institute of Architects.
+Janice Falsone is the Gallery Director at the South East Centre for Contemporary Art (SECCA), and brings to the role a deep passion for contemporary visual art along with extensive experience managing galleries and arts organisations.
+Janice is a values driven and entrepreneurial leader who has served in a range of curatorial and arts management roles in Kamberri/Canberra and Meanjin/Brisbane, including most recently as Director at Canberra Contemporary, Kamberri/Canberra’s leading contemporary visual arts organisation, as well as PhotoAccess (Director), Australian National Capital Artists (Gallery Manager), M16 Artspace, and advocacy organisation Queensland Artworkers Alliance.
+Janice also has experience and best practice understanding of private sector support for the arts, having worked at the Australia Business Arts Foundation, and as National Partnerships Officer at the Australian Institute of Architects.
 Janice holds a Bachelor of Fine Arts (First Class Honours) from Griffith University Queensland College of Art.
-Recently, she completed the Australian Institute of Company Director’s Foundations of Directorship course and is currently participating in Creative Australia’s SEC Newgate Mentoring and Stakeholder Engagement leadership program.
+Recently, she completed the Australian Institute of Company Director’s Foundations of Directorship course, and the Creative Australia SEC Newgate Mentoring and Stakeholder Engagement leadership program.

 Co-Opted Director